How to evaluate and approve the school improvement plan (SIP)

 • The self-evaluation form (SEF)

 Your board should have set the objectives for the SIP at that meeting.
-Refresh your memory of this process and your board's part in it.
+Refresh your memory of the SIP process and your board's part in it.

-Since that meeting, the headteacher and the senior leadership team (SLT) will have drafted the actual SIP.
+Since that meeting, the headteacher and the SLT will have drafted the actual SIP.
 This should be a detailed plan of:

 • What specific actions to take to meet the objectives